Education, Health and Care Plans (EHCP)

 Click here to view the timescales document.

-Assessments take around 20 weeks to complete.
-They focus on a child's educational needs and the support that they need to be able to learn.
+Assessments take up to 20 weeks to complete.
+They focus on educational needs and the support needed to be able to learn.

-• Making a decision: we have up to six weeks to decide if your child needs an assessment.
-To do this, they hold a panel to discuss the child's needs and decide if an assessment is needed.
+• Making a decision: we have up to six weeks to decide if an assessment is needed.
+To do this, we hold a panel to discuss needs and decide if an assessment is needed.

-• Gathering evidence: In the six weeks after the decision is made, if we think your child does need an assessment, we will gather any further evidence from our own teams, the school SENCo, parents and carers and any healthcare professionals involved.
+• Gathering evidence: If we think an assessment is needed, we will gather any further evidence from our own teams, the school SENCo, parents and carers and any healthcare professionals involved.

-• Final version of the plan: Within 20 weeks of the request for an assessment, a final version of the plan must be available.
+• Final version of the plan: A final version of the plan will be available.

 SENSAP